kbuzard-SU/gradualism/2020_Summer_RA_Summary.md

 ## File type

-* The default setting of the file is the TSV file, namely set TAB as default seperated values.
-The txt file run after the R code can then be converted into tsv file in EXCEL.
+* After run the R code contributed by Ross Jestrab (see codes details in Ross's report), we first manually reorganize the txt result (R code output).
+The default setting of the file should be the TSV file, namely to set TAB as default seperated values during the manual reorganization process.
+The TSV file is more convenient to process under EXCEL and Rstudio environment for further operation.

 ## Random notes on future work